SalomePlatform/adao/doc/en/theory.rst

 .. math:: J(\mathbf{x})=(\mathbf{x}-\mathbf{x}^b)^T.\mathbf{B}^{-1}.(\mathbf{x}-\mathbf{x}^b)+(\mathbf{y}^o-\mathbf{H}.\mathbf{x})^T.\mathbf{R}^{-1}.(\mathbf{y}^o-\mathbf{H}.\mathbf{x})

-which is usually designed as the "*3D-VAR*" function.
+which is usually designed as the "*3D-VAR*" function (see for example [Talagrand97]_).
 Since :math:`\mathbf{B}` and :math:`\mathbf{R}` covariance matrices are proportional to the variances of errors, their presence in both terms of the function :math:`J` can effectively weight the differences by confidence in the background or observations errors.
 The parameters vector :math:`\mathbf{x}` realizing the minimum of this function therefore constitute the analysis :math:`\mathbf{x}^a`.
 It is at this level that we have to use the full panoply of function minimization methods otherwise known in optimization (see also section `Going further in the state estimation by optimization methods`_).
 Depending on the size of the parameters vector :math:`\mathbf{x}` to identify, and of the availability of gradient or Hessian of :math:`J`, it is appropriate to adapt the chosen optimization method (gradient, Newton, quasi-Newton...).

 In **assimilation by filtering**, in this simple case usually referred to as "*BLUE*" (for "*Best Linear Unbiased Estimator*"), the :math:`\mathbf{x}^a`